orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 To generate the realistic VoIP traffic, we'll use the :ned:`VoipStreamSender` and :ned:`VoipStreamReceiver` modules.

 The :ned:`VoipStreamSender` module transmits the contents of an audio file as voip traffic.
-It resamples the audio, encodes it with a codec, fragments it and sends the fragments via udp.
-By default, it creates 20 ms long fragments, and sends a fragment every 20 ms. **TODO chunks instead of fragments to avoid confusion**
+It resamples the audio, encodes it with a codec, chops it into packets and sends the packets via udp.
+By default, it creates packets containing 20 ms of audio, and sends a packet every 20 ms.
+The codec, the sample rate and dept, the time length of the audio packets, and other settings can be specified by parameters.

+.. **TODO chunks instead of fragments to avoid confusion -> actually, that would cause confusion as well**

 The :ned:`VoipStreamReceiver` module can receive this data stream, decode it and save it as an audio file.
+The module numbers the incoming packets, and discards out-of-order ones.
+There is a playout delay (specified by parameter; by default 20 ms) simulating a de-jitter buffer.

-- more details about the voip modules, such as simulating de jitter buffer
+.. - more details about the voip modules, such as simulating de jitter buffer
    - what can be configured with parameters in the sender

-The voip stream sender generates application packets, which are encapsulated in UDP packets and sent by the ext udp module.
+The :ned:`VoipStreamSender` generates application packets, which are encapsulated in UDP packets and sent by the :ned:`ExtLowerUdp` module.
 Simulated UDP packets enter the module, which injects them into the host OS protocol stack via a UDP socket.

 - we'll take a real audio file, and hand it over to the voipstreamsender.
 - which is simulated. it will send it to the ext udp, which sends it to the host os protocol stack